Screws tighten on Iran as big buyers shun its oil

 So far, the U.S. and EU sanctions have caused a steady rise in oil prices this week.
 Brent crude futures were trading at about $114 a barrel on Thursday, up by about $7 a barrel since Obama signed the new sanctions into law.

-A Saudi government source said Saudi Arabia - the world's largest oil exporter and a foe of Iran - was ready to fill any supply gaps.
+A Saudi government source said Saudi Arabia - the world's largest oil exporter and a foe of Iran - is ready to fill any supply gaps.

 The new U.S. law allows Obama to offer waivers to prevent havoc in oil markets, but to receive the permits countries are expected to demonstrate that they are reducing ties with Tehran.